-The basic principle of loss aversion can explain why penalty frames are sometimes more effective than reward frames in motivating people (Gächter, Orzen, Renner, & Starmer, 2009) and is sometimes applied in behavior change strategies.
+The basic principle of loss aversion can explain why penalty frames are sometimes more effective than reward frames in motivating people (Gächter et al., 2009) and has been applied in behavior change strategies.
 The website Stickk, for example, allows people to commit to a positive behavior change (e.g. give up junk food), which may be coupled the fear of loss—a cash penalty in the case of non-compliance.
-(See also regret aversion.)

 Gächter, S., Orzen, H., Renner, E., & Starmer, C. (2009).
 Are experimental economists prone to framing effects?
 A natural field experiment.
 Journal of Economic Behavior & Organization, 70, 443-446.